 “(Chuck Klosterman) suggests that the internet is fundamentally altering the way we intellectually interact with the past because it merges the past and present into one collective intelligence, and that it’s amplifying our confidence in our beliefs by (a) making it seem like we’ve always believed what we believe and (b) giving us an endless supply of evidence in support of whatever we believe.
 Chuck Klosterman suggests that since we can always find information to prove our points, we lack the humility necessary to prudently assess the world around us.
 And with technological advances increasing the rate of change, the future will arrive much faster, making the questions he poses more relevant.” –Will Sullivan on Chuck Klosterman

 These rapid changes, and our adaptation to them, reminds me of the catch phrase mentality.
 When one hears a particularly catchy, or funny, catchphrase, they begin repeating it.
-When another asks that person where they first heard that catchphrase, the person that now uses the catchphrase as a matter of routine, but didn’t as far back as a month ago, say that they don’t remember, and as far as they’re concerned they’ve always been saying it.
-They subconsciously alter their memory in such a way that suits them.
+When another asks that person where they first heard that catchphrase, the person that now uses the catchphrase so often now that it has become routine, say they don’t remember where they heard it.
+Even if they began using it less than a month ago, they believe they’ve always been saying it.
+They subconsciously adapted to it and altered their memory in such a way that suits them.

 Who is widely considered the primary writer of the Constitution, for example?
 A simple Google search will produce a name: James Madison.
 Who was James Madison, and what were his influences in regard to the document called The Constitution?
 What was the primary purpose of this finely crafted document that assisted in providing Americans near unprecedented freedom from government tyranny, and rights that were nearly unprecedented when coupled with amendments in the Bill of Rights.
 How much blood and treasure was spent to pave the way for the creation of this document, and how many voices were instrumental in the Convention that crafted and created this influential document?